Kishanrampure/DevOps-Jenkins-Project/README.md

 Perform the following steps:
 1. Download and install [Visual Studio Code(VS Code)](https://code.visualstudio.com/).
 1. Download and install [Golang](https://golang.org/).
-1. Get the source code of this repository by the following command.
-    ```bash
-    go install github.com/ybkuroki/go-webapp-sample@latest
-    ```

 ## Starting Server
 There are 2 methods for starting server.